ArthurYdalgo/laravext/docs/configuration.md

 ## Version (version) <!-- {docsify-ignore} -->

-By default Laravext generates a version based on either the `config('app.asset_url')`, a `mix-manifest.json` file, or a `build/manifest.json` file.
+By default this is set to `in_array(env('APP_ENV'), ['local']) ? 'fixed-local-version' : env('LARAVEXT_VERSION')`.
+Assuming that you didn't define a version, Laravext tries to generate a version based on either the `config('app.asset_url')`, a `mix-manifest.json` file, or a `build/manifest.json` file.
 If you want to set a custom version, you can set it here.

 This is used in the cache key for the routing tree.
 If the version changes, the user's browser is refreshed to get the new version of the application.
 You probably don't need to change this, but it's here in case you want to.
-This config is commented in the published config file.
+If you're in a local environment, considering that the cache is disabled by default, this won't be used at all, and it's meant for non-local environments.

 ## Force Page Visit (force_page_visit) <!-- {docsify-ignore} -->

-By default Laravext behaves an SPA, when possible, so for each link there is no page reload, unless the route is set to use a different view file than the one that was previously loaded, or if the version changed (see the `version` config).
+By default Laravext behaves an SPA, when possible, so for each link there is no page reload, unless the route is set to use a different view file than the one that was previously loaded, or if the version changed (see the `version` config above).
 If you want to force a page visit on each link click, you can set this to `true`.
-This will only take effect if you're using the `visit` helper function in the client side.

 ## SSR (ssr) <!-- {docsify-ignore} -->

 This is an array containing some configurations in case you want to use a javascript runtime to server side render your javascript.
-Check the [Server Side Rendering/Javascript Runtime](/server-side-rendering?id=javascript-runtime) page for more details.
+This configuration has some comments to briefly explain everything, but for more details, check the [Server Side Rendering/Javascript Runtime](/server-side-rendering?id=javascript-runtime) section of this documentation.

 Here's the default configuration: